richwynmorris/LS180/sql_revision_notes.md

     5. Compute values to return using `SELECT` list.
     6. Sort results via `ORDER BY`.
     7. Limit results via `LIMIT`.
+- What does `substr()` do?

+    `substr()` takes two arguments.
+The first is the string which will be used to retrieve the substring from, the second is the index position within the string that the substring should start from.
+The aggregate function will take the remaining string characters, from the indicated index position to the end, as the substring.

 ### SQL